ryanrixxh/ds_assignment3/README.md

 ## Manual Operation and Testing

 In order to successfully run this system manually, you will need to initiate separate terminals and run each Member separately.
 To get a Member running there are several options.
 The most basic command is `java Member n` where n is the desired Member number.
 By default any member initiated in this way will have an immediate response time.
 To specify a different response time simply provide another argument (e.g. if you want a late responding member use `java Member n late`).
 The available response times are immediate, medium, late & never.
+Members M2 and M3 response times are determined by chance so whichever response time you input will not effect these two members in particular.
+All other members will keep the inputed response time.

 If you would like a member to instantly prepare without requiring a manual input you can use `java Member n medium prepare`.
 This is not necessary however as simply inputing `prepare`into the console after the Member is already running will also work.
 This is mainly used for automated testing.